ubaumann/naf_workshop_NUTS/docs/index.md

 - **Unix**: It is recommended that you work on a Unix-based operation system like Linux, MacOS or WSL.
 - **Libraries**: NUTS, NAPALM, Nornir, Pytest
 - **Software**: containerlab.dev, Arista cEOS 4.33.1F
 - **IDE**: You can use the IDE you desire.
-The proctor is most comfortable with VSCode.
+The proctors are most comfortable with VSCode.

 ### 4. Are there any pre-reading materials?
 There is no mandatory pre-reading, but it does not harm to familiarize yourself with the official documentation of the libraries we will cover: